Mathieu-Desrochers/Schemings/documentation/units/crypto.md

 crypto-init
 -----------
 Initializes the crypto module.
-Make sure to invoke before any other procedures in this unit.
+Make sure to invoke this procedure before
+any other ones in this unit.

 crypto-random-number
 --------------------